fa8i/download-organizer/README.md

 ## Usage

-After installation, the app starts automatically when you log into GNOME.
+After installation, **Smart Download Organizer starts automatically when you log into GNOME**.

-To test it, create a file in your downloads folder:
+To check that everything is working, create a test file in your downloads folder:

     echo "test" > "$(xdg-user-dir DOWNLOAD)/test_download_organizer.txt"

-A popup should appear.
+A small popup should appear asking what you want to do with the file.

 ---

 ## Logs

-View live logs:
+If you want to see what the app is doing, open the live logs:

     tail -f ~/.cache/download-organizer/app.log

+Press `Ctrl + C` to stop watching the logs.

 ---

 ## Start and Stop

-Start manually:
+### Start manually

+From the project folder:

     ./run_download_organizer.sh

+This runs the app in the current terminal.
+The terminal will stay busy because the app is watching your downloads folder.

+To start it in the background:

+    nohup ./run_download_organizer.sh >/dev/null 2>&1 &

+### Stop

-Stop the app:
+To stop the app:

     pkill -f "download_organizer/main.py"

-The app will start again automatically the next time you log in.
+The app will start again automatically the next time you log into GNOME.

 ---